rtyler/brokenco.de/_posts/2021-04-27-why-delta-lake.md

 To me the story of delta-rs and Scribd's involvement in its development is why I think it is essential for engineering leaders to invest in open source standards, projects, and communities.
-Any core platform or infrastructure component needs to _last_ in an ever-changing technology stack, and there's no way to predict where the road will take you.
-Working within and around an open source community provides a path forward to grow the technology that is key to the organization.
+Any core platform or infrastructure component needs to _last_ despite an ever-changing technology stack; there's no way to predict where the road will take you.
+Working within and around an open source community provides a path forward to grow the technology that is key to the organization's future success.